What your experience is worth in a wormhole

 Experience can be the iron ball chained convicts used to drag behind them in older times.
 It has to be unlearned once it becomes redundant.
 That can be harder than acquiring a fresh skill set in the first place.

 We are used to building new learning upon the foundations of the past.
-But in today’s nutty marketplace this is as dangerous as its misleading.
-Sometimes the foundations are so antiquated, they need to be ripped out and replaced entirely in order to support the building of experience useful in the new market.
+But in today’s nutty marketplace, this is as dangerous as it is misleading.
+Sometimes the foundations are so antiquated, they need to be ripped out and replaced entirely to support the building of experience useful in the new market.
 Not doing so would be a bit like building the Petronas Towers upon the foundations of the Coliseum.

-And when that happens – as its the case in Natural Gas right now – past experience can be a huge liability.
+And when that happens – as is the case in Natural Gas right now – past experience can be a huge liability.

-Today’s workplace is evolving so quick – no matter what industry – that all of us will be redundant a couple of times over in our lifetimes.
-That’s not a problem if its properly handled.
+Today’s workplace is evolving so quickly – no matter what industry – that all of us will be redundant a couple of times over in our lifetimes.
+That’s not a problem if it’s properly handled.
 Everyone active in making money (either on someone’s account or on his own) will have to engage in active refreshing of expertise.

 Our parents taught us that the workplace of tomorrow (which is yesterday from today’s point of view) will require us to learn forever.
-Acquiring one skill-set which gets you from cradle to grave is not going to work.
+Acquiring one skill set that gets you from cradle to grave is not going to work.
 This is old and dusted now.

-Today’s worker will not only have to continuously learn.
+Today’s workers will not only have to continuously learn.
 He will have to unlearn things pretty continuously.
 It’s like a jar filled with gumdrops (can you still hear the Christmas chimes).
-You cant fill anything new in it if you don’t eat up some old stuff from time to time.
+You can’t fill anything new in it if you don’t eat up some old stuff from time to time.

 Back to the wormhole.
 The world will go mush.
 Even fundamental laws of physics don’t work inside as even subatomic particles are smashed to pieces.